jjziiik771/labelsubmissiontool/README.md

 7. Press Submit and everything should work (if not, the error will be shown or available in the log.txt file in the same directory as the submission tool

-If you have any questions or bugs, your can contact me on my social here: https://linktr.ee/TakumoZero
+If you have any questions or bugs, you can contact me on my social here: https://linktr.ee/TakumoZero